Dog & Cat Spaying & Neutering

-For dogs: Most dogs should be spayed between four and six months, although healthy puppies as young as eight weeks old can be spayed.
+When to spay a dog: Most dogs should be spayed between four and six months, although healthy puppies as young as eight weeks old can be spayed.
 Dogs also can be spayed as adults, although there’s a slightly higher risk of post-operative complications in older dogs, overweight dogs, and dogs with health problems.

-For cats: Kittens can be spayed as young as eight weeks old, and many animal shelters perform the procedure on young kittens so they’re ready to be adopted.
+When to spay a cat: Kittens can be spayed as young as eight weeks old, and many animal shelters perform the procedure on young kittens so they’re ready to be adopted.
 As a general rule of thumb, it’s also best to spay cats between four and six months of age.

 How Can I Help My Pet Before & After Surgery?

 You will be provided with a set of pre-operative and post-operative instructions, so read them carefully.

 Except in special circumstances, we will recommend withholding food after midnight the night before the procedure.
 However, we will never recommend that you withhold water.
 Pets will do better with anesthesia and recovery when they are properly hydrated.